mikolajroszak/Client-Retention-Through-Data-Analysis-On-zOS/README.md

 ### 1. Clone the repo

-Clone the update_with_new_name locally.
+Clone the Client-Retention-Through-Data-Analysis-On-zOS locally.
 In a terminal, run:

 ```
 $ git clone this_needs_to_be_updated
 ```

-### 2. Run Jupyter Notebooks
+### 2. Run Jupyter Notebook

-The code included in this Code Pattern runs in a Jupyter Notebook.
+The code included in this code pattern runs in a Jupyter Notebook.

 * Start your Jupyter Notebooks.
-Starting in your `ensure-load-fairness-aif360` cloned repo directory will help you find the notebook and the output as described below.
+Starting in your `Client-Retention-Through-Data-Analysis-On-zOS` cloned repo directory will help you find the notebook and the output as described below.
 Jupyter Notebooks will open in your browser.

    ```
-   cd update_this
+   cd Client-Retention-Through-Data-Analysis-On-zOS
    jupyter notebook
    ```